 Meeting facilitators neutrally and impartially support all participants, maintain the integrity of the process, and facilitate communication about the process among participants and other interested parties.
 The facilitator will work collaboratively with the project team to prepare process designs, meeting agendas, pre-work materials and final RPAG products.
+The facilitator will aim for RPAG meetings to have a balance of discussion time and presentations.
 Private conversations between a RPAG member and the facilitator will be considered confidential unless otherwise identified.
 Any written communications are considered public records and may be subject to public disclosure.